NieneB/InternshipReport/index.md

 	<figcaption> Steps building the prototype application </figcaption>
 </figure>

-In order to build a prototype the design requirements have to be translated to a design. <a> Figure $$ </a> shows the steps that will be taken in order to develop.
+In order to build a prototype the design requirements have to be translated to a design. <a class="xref" href="#"> Figure $$ </a> shows the steps that will be taken in order to develop.
 First the data will be explored, to get an idea of the field-names.
 Also the literature provided with the field-names will be used to learn more about them.

 From this several ideas will be produced and the best will be chosen to continue with.
 Desisions and choices will be made on the personal preferences of the researcher and her supervisors.